Best Not For Profit Health Providers & Funds In Australia

 A for-profit health fund pays the shareholders with their surplus, while a not-for-profit health fund uses that money to better serve their policyholders.

-The result of being part of a nonprofit health fund is typically lower premiums and additional coverage.
+Being part of a nonprofit health fund typically mean slower premiums and additional coverage.

 However, this isn't always the case.